 Introduction to Visual Studio Code

 Visual Studio Code is a code editor in layman’s terms.
-Visual Studio Code is, “a free-editor which helps the programmer to write code, helps in debugging and corrects the code using the intelli-sense method ”.
+Visual Studio Code is “a free-editor that helps the programmer write code, helps in debugging and corrects the code using the intelli-sense method ”.
 In normal terms, it facilitates users to write the code in an easy manner.
 Many people say that it is half of an IDE and an editor, but the decision is up to to the coders.
-Any program/software that we see or use, work on the code that runs in the background.
+Any program/software that we see or use work on the code that runs in the background.
 Traditionally coding used to do in the traditional editors or even in the basic editors like notepad!
 These editors used to provide basic support to the coders.

 Visual Studio Code has some very unique features.
 They are listed as below :